 Take off the muffler cover and check the spark arrester.
 Give both the spark arrestor and muffler a good clean to remove traces of carbon deposits.
 Are they in good condition?
 If not, replace them.

-To make life easier, we have packaged up some of our popular Powerlite generators with a service kit!
+To make life easier, we have packaged up some of our popular camping generators with covers and service accessories.

 Here are some really important safety tips to help you and your family use the unit safely, and prolong its life.